-I am the first mechanical engineer in a new mechanical engineering program at King's College, a small, Catholic college in Wilkes-Barre, Pennsylvania.
-Our goal is to prepare students for engineering practice through authentic, practice-based experiences in which students practice integrating technical and professional skills.
-I created all but one of the ME courses and labs in our curriculum, developed the assessment plan for our program, convened our industrial advisory board, and am leading our efforts at continuous improvement.
+I was the first mechanical engineer in a new mechanical engineering program at King's College, a small, Catholic college in Wilkes-Barre, Pennsylvania.
+I created all but one of the ME courses and labs in our curriculum, developed the assessment plan for our program, convened our industrial advisory board, and lead our efforts at continuous improvement.
 Our program earned ABET accreditation in 2022.
-I study program-level considerations for engineering education, such as assessment and curriculum design.
-I also use mathematical models to study how cells get to places in the body.
+As a scholar, I studied program-level considerations for engineering education.

 I was a visiting assistant professor at Bucknell University, where I taught mechanical engineering courses related to computing and modeling.